sevii-ia/sevii-ia/README.md

-## Hi there 👋

-:suspect: Welcome to my GitHub profile! :godmode:
+# Welcome to my GitHub profile! 👋

 I lead the architectural design of high-performance microservices at a dynamic AdTech company.
 I'm also a passionate cybersecurity enthusiast who thrives on exploration and embraces the digital nomad lifestyle.